Juan Ramón Loubriel Stadium: 2018-present

 The first match played after Hurricane María was a friendly match between Puerto Rico women's national football team and Argentina on September 2, 2018.

 On November 19, 2019, it was announced that Bayamón FC will be using the stadium for its home matches of the Liga Puerto Rico.

 Events

 The first boxing bout between Alfredo Escalera and Alexis Argüello dubbed The Bloody Battle of Bayamon, took place at the stadium on January 28, 1978.

 On July 16, 1988, wrestler Bruiser Brody was fatally stabbed in the shower by fellow wrestler Jose Huertas Gonzalez.

 On September 26, 1992 the heavy metal band Iron Maiden played on their Fear of the Dark Tour.
 This was the first time Iron Maiden visited Puerto Rico.

-The popstar Madonna performed a sold out concert at the stadium on October 26, 1993 during The Girlie Show World Tour.
+The popstar Madonna performed a sold out concert at the stadium on October 26, 1993 during The Girlie Show World Tour before 38,000 fans.